-The Black Tai tribe of Ban Khui Yang creates new paths through the bound reeds with their roots
+Weaving New Paths: The Black Tai of Ban Khui Yang

-When taking a step back and viewing the bigger picture, it becomes evident that the ritual and way of life are essentially synonymous.
-The connection between human nature, and beliefs is unbreakable, and the infiltration of their original culture remains evident.
-From birth until death, it seems that they have been built on a solid foundation.
-This is difficult to lose.
+Step back, and you’ll see it clearly: ritual and way of life are truly one and the same.
+The connection between human nature and belief is unbreakable, and the vibrant echoes of their original culture persist.
+From birth to death, their lives are built on a bedrock of tradition that feels incredibly difficult to dislodge.

 Story and Photos: Satita Taratis